 Every Student Must Graduate

-If your organization’s goal is to end the dropout crisis in our city, why doesn’t it work exclusively in high schools?
+If your organization’s goal is to ensure that Chicago students graduate, why doesn’t it work exclusively in high schools?

 Because dropping out is usually a process, not the result of a single event that happens sometime between a child’s ninth-grade and twelfth-grade year.

-The dropout process can start on a five-year-old’s first day of Kindergarten, or it can happen during the spring of their senior year.
-Sometimes a traumatic event – the sudden loss of a parent’s job or a serious health problem – can divert even the most tenacious student’s path from graduating.
+A student can be diverted from the path to graduation as early as Kindergarten, or it can happen during the spring of their senior year.
+Sometimes a traumatic event – the sudden loss of a parent’s job or a serious health problem – can impact a student’s path.

 More often, dropping out is a slow-drip process.
 A third-grade student, for instance, might struggle in the classroom, wind up repeating the grade, and from then on, have nagging doubts about their ability to succeed.
 Or a middle school student might have faced repeated bullying by one of their peers and slowly, but steadily, skip more and more school days.